 Air intake problems

 A clogged air filter will obviously prevent enough air to reach the engine but a leaking air intake can also bring false sensor readings.
-In fact, any leak in between the air filter and the engine head will bring more air to the engine than what the mass airflow sensor is measuring and will cause engine misfires.
+In fact, any leak in between the air filter and the engine head will bring more air to the engine than what the mass airflow sensor is measuring.
+It will cause engine misfires.

 A malfunctioning mass airflow sensor can also create the same symptoms without any air leaks so be warned.
 Always use an OBD-II scanner to verify that the data sent by the MAF sensor is outside the normal threshold before replacing it.
 If the data seems normal, the problem is probably caused by an air leak instead of a malfunctioning sensor.

-Recorded DTCs can also help you find out if your mass airflow sensor is in good working condition as a code will be set if the data goes out of a normal operating threshold.
+Recorded DTCs can also help you find out if your mass airflow sensor is in good working condition.
+A code will be set if the data goes out of a normal operating threshold.
 Worth mentioning, MAF codes can take a while to be set.
 So, if your car just stutters and dies as soon as it’s started, it may not have been running long enough for a code to be set.
 Further bench-testing of the MAF sensor will then be required.

 A loose or cracked vacuum hose will also make the engine stutter and vibrate.
 If air can enter the intake system anywhere after the MAF sensor, it will add to the volume of air measured by the sensor.
 It will create an incorrect air/fuel ratio, once again leading to more misfires.
-Look out for anti-pollution systems and purge valve codes, like a p0402 for example, as signs of a leaking vacuum hose.
+Look out for anti-pollution systems and purge valve codes.
+A p0402, for example, is a sign of a leaking vacuum hose.